landrysoules/spaceinvade.rs/src/content/posts/2015-05-16-rvm-and-prezto.md

 date: 2015-05-16
 excerpts: "Started hacking in Ruby recently, and immediately looked for the virtualenv equivalent. "
 ---
-Starteed hacking in Ruby recently, and immediately looked for the virtualenv equivalent.
+Started hacking in Ruby recently, and immediately looked for the virtualenv equivalent.
 [rvm](https://rvm.io/) looks like the standard, so I opted for it, but making it work in my configuration has been surprisingly difficult, while the solution was pretty obvious:
 If you use [prezto](https://github.com/sorin-ionescu/prezto), all you have to do is install rvm: